 Markov thanked the Bishop for his speech and asked for it to be recorded word for word in the minutes.
 Fifty-one people voted for Markov’s resolution and thirty-two abstained on the ground that it was a political question and not within the competence of the Council.

-Archbishops Anastasii, Evlogii, Bishops Sergii, Apollinarii, Veniamin, the Serbian Bishop Maksimilian, Archimandrites Feodosii and Antonii and nearly all the priests and professors abstained.
+Archbishops Anastasii, Evlogii, Bishops Sergii, Apollinarii, Veniamin, the Serbian Bishop Maksimilian, Archimandrites Feodosii, and Antonii and nearly all the priests and professors abstained.
 Fr Stel’mashenko especially protested against the resolution, and the Bishop left before the session had ended.
 A heavy burden had been removed from us, we felt at ease in our hearts.
 The truth had been powerfully stated and without anger.
 The Bishop was joyful.
 In the evening, many people gathered at our residence; they were all on our side.
 A mood of unanimity reigned among us; everyone felt relieved.
 Everyone felt the need to keep in touch and looked to the Bishop as a leader of the opposition.
 At first he did not wish to hear of any kind of organization, but everyone insisted on it.
 Some proposed the creation of an association, others preferred a personal link with the Bishop by means of correspondence.
-Nothing was decided, but the necessity of some centre of information became clear.
+Nothing was decided, but the necessity of some center of information became clear.